savonrb/httpi/README.md

 Some examples
 -------------

-Let's create the most basic request object and execute a GET request:
+Executing a POST request with the most basic request object:

     request = HTTPI::Request.new :url => "http://example.com"
     HTTPI.get request

-A POST request with a request object:
+Here's a POST request with a request object:

     request = HTTPI::Request.new
     request.url = "http://post.example.com"